AbdulrahmanIsmael/Cinemania_website/README.md

-# Cinemania (Not Completed)
+# Cinemania

 Discover a seamless movie and TV series experience on our website.
 Built with React and optimized tools, **_ stay up-to-date with the latest releases and immerse yourself in the world of cinema _**.
-Enjoy responsive design for effortless browsing on any device.
+Enjoy responsive user interface for effortless browsing on any device.

 # My Pre-Planning of The Project